Do your gums bleed when performing daily oral hygiene such as tooth brushing or flossing?

-Scaling & Root Planning – If you have bleeding gums, Dr. Dickert or Dr. Lynn may recommend an intensive cleaning procedure known as scaling and root planning.
-During this treatment we will remove plaque and tartar from deep pockets of the gum and smooth the surface of tooth roots.
+Scaling & Root Planning – If you have bleeding gums, Dr. Dickert or Dr. Lynn may recommend an intensive cleaning procedure known as scaling and root planing.
+During this treatment, we will remove plaque and tartar from deep pockets of the gum and smooth the surface of tooth roots.

 Bleeding Gums FAQs

 When should patients be concerned about bleeding gums?

 Bleeding gums can be caused by a variety of things, some more concerning the others.
 In general bleeding gums are caused by built-up plaque in a patient’s mouth.

 If you are experiencing repeated bleeding gums, schedule an appointment with your dentist.
 They can assess what the cause of your issue is, and if it is a more serious problem than built-up plaque and bad brushing.

 Stress can affect your oral health.
 It can cause inflammation throughout the entire body, even in the gums and soft tissue.
 This can cause gums to bleed more easily.